List of people executed in Washington (pre-1972)

 The following is a list of people executed by the U.S. state of Washington before capital punishment was resumed in the United States in 1976.

 One hundred and five people, all male, were executed in Washington state during the pre-Furman era, all by hanging.
-Two people, Cussas and Quallahworst, both Native American, were hanged on January 5, 1849, before the establishment of the Washington Territory in 1853.
+Two people, Cussas and Quallahworst, both Native American, were hanged on October 5, 1849, before the establishment of the Washington Territory in 1853.
+Both men were convicted of the murder of Leander C. Wallace.